SenteraLLC/demeter/README_db_setup.md

 - DEMETER_DEV_LOCAL
 - DEMETER_DEV_LOCAL_SUPER (this is the postgres user that you set up for your database)

+For testing, you will also need these environments:
+- TEST_DEMETER_SETUP
+- TEST_DEMETER_RW
+- TEST_DEMETER_RO

 **.env.template**
 ```bash
 DEMETER_TEST = "{'host':'localhost', 'port':'5433', 'username':'demeter_user', 'password':'abc123', 'database':'demeter-dev', 'schema_name':'test_demeter'}"